lizadaly/windrift-starter/README.md

 webpack: bundle is now VALID.
 ```

-Your application will be running on port 8080 by default.
+Your application will be running at http://localhost:8080

 The dev server is set up to hot-reload changes: whenever you modify the source, the browser will auto-refresh.